Advanced Academics Mission Statement

 High School Level: Grades 9 – 12

-GT students at the high school level are served in three course areas: Pre-Advanced Placement, Advanced Placement, and Dual Credit.
+GT students at the high school level are served in three course areas: Alvin ISD's Pathway to Advancement (APA), Advanced Placement, and Dual Credit.
 Highly trained teachers integrate collegiate level curriculum with the TEKS in order to prepare students for the rigor of Advanced Placement and Dual Credit courses.
 The Advanced Placement and Dual Credit programs represent vertical and horizontal acceleration, allowing students to earn college credit while they are in high school.
 In addition, the Dual Degree program from Alvin Community College enables participating high school students the opportunity to earn an Associate of Arts degree.